10 Kitchen Tools You Should Definitely Have on Hand Before Thanksgiving Day

 4. Disposable gloves

-This is literally the best $10 you will spend all year.
-Buy yourself a box of disposable vinyl gloves for turkey carving and use them for everything from rolling truffles to spatchcocking chickens from now until Halloween of 2018.
+This is literally the best $20 you will spend all year.
+Buy yourself a box of disposable vinyl gloves for turkey carving and use them for while you roll holiday truffles and spatchcock chickens from now until Halloween of 2025.

 5. Extra baking dishes

-Woefully, I'm still hunting down my box of glass and ceramic baking dishes, because I know that I will use every single one of them for Thanksgiving.
-Everything from green bean casserole to cornbread dressing needs a baking dish.
-Luckily you can buy these pretty inexpensively at Target, your grocery store, or Amazon.
-If you've got time to thrift hunt, you can often find used ones at your local thrift store, too.
+You will likely need many glass and ceramic baking dishes.
+Green bean casserole, cornbread dressing, baked mac and cheese … it all needs a baking dish!
+Luckily you can buy these pretty inexpensively at Target, your grocery store, or on Amazon.
+If you’ve got time to thrift hunt, you can often find used ones at your local thrift store, too.

 6. Baking sheets

-Baking sheets in various sizes can help do everything from pie-drip protection (just stick one under the pie pan) to ingredient organization.
-You can find these for a steal at your local restaurant supply, business Costco, or below!
+Baking sheets in various sizes can help with pie-drip protection (just stick one under the pie pan), ingredient organization, nut toasting, veggie roasting, and more.
+You can find these for a steal at your local restaurant supply, Costco, or below!

 7. A sturdy rolling pin